 2018 is officially here, and that means plenty of people are pursuing New Year’s resolutions.
 These personal goals can set you up for success and a healthier lifestyle.

-Anyone who has made a resolution can understand why, as it’s tricky to find a balance between your lifestyle changes and your responsibilities with work, school, and personal relationships.
+Anyone who has resolved can understand why, as it’s tricky to find a balance between your lifestyle changes and your responsibilities with work, school, and personal relationships.

 No matter how difficult your goal may be, what matters is that you try.
 There are plenty of potential areas for improvement, from health & wellness to careers and family life.